TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-01-08-clean-and-decoupled-controllers-commands-and-event-subscribers-once-and-for-all-with-delegator-pattern.md

 **1 day of work instead of hundreds of hours.** That's what delegator pattern is all about.

-## Start with Best on the Market
+## Start with Best on the Knowledge Market

-When you start with the best known approach possible, you'll probably end-up in well grown project that you'll love to contribute the older it gets.
+When you start with the best known approach possible, you'll end-up in well grown project that you'll love to contribute more the older it gets.

-**Just like with children - invest in them right from the start and it will get back to you**.
+**Just like with children - invest in them right from the start and it will get back to you**!

 <br>